othrif/vbfmet-postprocessing/README.md

 ### General Description ###
-Algorithms included: VBFAnalysisAlg, HFInputAlg, VBFTruthAlg.
+Algorithms included: ZHdarkPhotonAnalysisAlg, VBFAnalysisAlg, HFInputAlg, VBFTruthAlg.

 In order to run the algorithms all the samples should have the name pattern: user.ANYNAME.vTAG.RUNNUMBER.
 Data samples should in addition has physics_Main in the name.

 The list of systematics is defined in VBFAnalysis/python/systematics.py.
 See VBFAnalysis/scripts/submitHFInputCondor.py as an example of how to use it.

 The grouping of samples is based on RUNNUMBER and "physics_Main".
 It is defined in VBFAnalysis/python/sample.py.
-See VBFAnalysis/share/VBFAnalysisAlgJobOptions.py as an example of how to use it.
+See VBFAnalysis/share/ZHDarkPhAnalysisAlgJobOptions.py as an example of how to use it.

 VBFAnalysis/python/job_configurations package allows users to add user defined flags to athena job options.
 See VBFAnalysis/share/HFInputJobOptions.py as an example of how to use it.